Satchitananda/django-multiuploader/README.md

     $ python manage.py syncdb

-or, if you user South:
+or, if you use South:

     $ python manage.py migrate